sithmel/Products.Maps/README.rst

     - Set the view of the folder to Map
     - It figures out how to center and zoom the map automatically
 - Flexibility for enhancement by using the Zope 3 component architecture
-- Sane fallbacks when Javascript is not available
+- Sane fallbacks when JavaScript is not available
-- Clean separation of javascript, templates and logic
+- Clean separation of JavaScript, templates and logic
-- Works on Topics
+- Works on collections

 Installation
 ------------